 10. APPROVAL, EFFECTIVENESS AND AMENDMENTS

-This Disclosure Policy was approved by Romi’s Board of Directors at the meeting held on April 28, 2015 and shall remain effective for an indefinite period, until otherwise decided.
+This Disclosure Policy was approved by Romi’s Board of Directors at the meeting held on April 28, 2015, adjusted in accordance with the Notice to Shareholders disclosed with the Minutes of the Extraordinary General Meeting of 03/28/2023 (newspaper change), and shall remain effective for an indefinite period, until otherwise decided.

 to the Disclosure and Use of Material Information and Confidentiality Policy of Romi S.A.